KatarzynaChmielecka/space/README.md

 ## Overview

 ### The challenge
+user can:

-- user can get information about some planets, space crew, technology
+- get information about some planets, space crew, technology
-- user can register himself
+- register himself
-- user can login
+- login
-- after login user can store his personal data special protected site
+- store his personal data in special protected site
-- user can change his name, email and avatar
+- change his data
+- add images to his personal collection (or remove)

 ...more info soon